In brief

 Practical examples

-We analyzed which court had jurisdiction and which criteria would be applied.
-Ultimately, a workable arrangement was reached that safeguards contact with both parents.
+We analyzed which court was competent and on the basis of which criteria the substitute consent would be assessed, including the interests of the children, the continuity of contact with both parents, and the feasibility of a cross-border visitation arrangement.
+Ultimately, a workable arrangement was established that safeguards contact with both parents.

 Non-committal Contact about your International Situation

-Do you want to know in which country you can best divorce, or which law applies to your family or assets?
+Do you want to know in which country it is best to divorce, which law applies to your family or assets, or what the consequences are of moving with children?

-We listen, map out your options, and advise which route makes the most sense for you.
+We listen, map out your options, and advise which route is most sensible before steps are taken that cannot be reversed later.

 What Clients Say about our Approach